Tai Chi is a philosophy for living; the practice to be a centered, balanced and harmonious human being in all situations throughout life.

 The Classical Martial Arts are a personal journey where the student will face the challenges of the mind and body, and must discover for themself how to overcome them.

-The Classical Martial Arts are systems of deep philosophies and traditions, methods, tools, techniques and principles.
 It is up to the student to do the work in training to understand the teachings so they can begin to put together their own practice in a way that serves them best.

 The philosophy of The MASS Conservatory is Mastery-Based Education

-In mastery based education each students works through their studies at their own pace, in their own time and in ways that suit and enrich their lives.
+In mastery based education each students works through their studies at their own pace, in their own time and in ways that suit their lives.
 Students strive for their personal best to master the required material before moving on to what is next, continuing to set new standards for themselves with each grade they achieve.

 The role of the teacher is to share the knowledge and teachings of the Classical Martial Arts in an environment that inspires, encourages and supports students in a self-paced mastery approach to learning.